oiler/notes/javascript.md

 # Javascript

+Favor _composition_ over _inheritance_
+design types around what they do, not what they are

 ## Functions
 "Wherever possible, make sure that your functions don’t change anything outside the function itself.
 Return amended copies rather than originals."